cilium/cilium/Documentation/helm-values.rst

      - When set to true, automatically generate a CA and certificates to enable mTLS between clustermesh-apiserver and external workload instances.
 If set to false, the certs to be provided by setting appropriate values below.
      - bool
      - ``true``
-   * - :spelling:ignore:`clustermesh.apiserver.tls.ca`
-     - Deprecated in favor of tls.ca.
-To be removed in 1.15. base64 encoded PEM values for the ExternalWorkload CA certificate and private key.
-     - object
-     - ``{"cert":"","key":""}``
-   * - :spelling:ignore:`clustermesh.apiserver.tls.ca.cert`
-     - Deprecated in favor of tls.ca.cert.
-To be removed in 1.15.
-Optional CA cert.
-If it is provided, it will be used by the 'cronJob' method to generate all other certificates.
-Otherwise, an ephemeral CA is generated.
-     - string
-     - ``""``
-   * - :spelling:ignore:`clustermesh.apiserver.tls.ca.key`
-     - Deprecated in favor of tls.ca.key.
-To be removed in 1.15.
-Optional CA private key.
-If it is provided, it will be used by the 'cronJob' method to generate all other certificates.
-Otherwise, an ephemeral CA is generated.
-     - string
-     - ``""``
    * - :spelling:ignore:`clustermesh.apiserver.tls.client`
      - base64 encoded PEM values for the clustermesh-apiserver client certificate and private key.
 Used if 'auto' is not enabled.
      - object